AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/tenant-details.md

 Contact your tenant administrator if you want to make changes to your tenant details.

-To view the `Tenant Details` page, perform the following steps:
+To view the `Tenant Details` page, follow these steps:

 1. Select the **User profile** icon ![Card view](images/profile-icon.png).